Stuff like this just boils my blood.

 There’s really no need for a Diabetic to start adding sugar to their healthy foods.

 And their recipe for the freezer pops contains orange juice and added sugar, for a total of 9 grams of sugar for each pop.
 YIKES, over 2 full teaspoons of sugar in one small pop?

 My recommendation includes a healthy protein, fruit, and grain.
 Be sure to include 4-5 ounces of chicken on the salad and omit the sugar in the salad dressing.

 This one is not terrible from Eating Well, although I’m not sure why they made it a point to say the almonds should be salted.
 Any almonds that already come salted most likely contain highly refined salt.
 Instead, I would recommend finding unsalted almonds (or walnuts) and adding a pinch of unrefined sea salt.

 Similar to lunch, this dinner does not appear to be all that terrible, except for, again, there is sugar added to the dressing, which is probably not necessary, and there are two very heavy carb foods included… the whole wheat roll and the couscous, totaling a whopping 42 grams of carbohydrates in just one meal… probably a lot more than most Diabetics can handle in one sitting.

-Eating Well contained 65 grams of sugar, my alternative meal plan contained 24 grams of sugar.
+Whereas the meal proposed by Eating Well contained 65 grams of sugar, my alternative meal plan contained 24 grams of sugar.
 That is a huge, almost 40 grams, difference.
 That’s the equivalent of 10 teaspoons of sugar.